First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Acknowledgments

 \section{Acknowledgments}

-F.S.\ thank Fuyan Bian, Zheng Cai and Daniel P.\ Stark for helpful discussions.
+We thank the anonymous referee for their helpful comments.
+F.S.\ thanks Fuyan Bian, Zheng Cai, Daniel Ceverino and Daniel P.\ Stark for helpful discussions.
 F.S., E.E., M.R., D.J.E., D.K., C.C.W.\ and C.N.A.W.\ acknowledge funding from JWST/NIRCam contract to the University of Arizona, NAS5-02105.
-AJB acknowledges funding from the “FirstGalaxies” Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 789056).
+A.J.B.\ acknowledges funding from the “FirstGalaxies” Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 789056).

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#1076. {This paper is based upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.} {All of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[10.17909/f8p1-e696]{https://doi.org/10.17909/f8p1-e696}. }